addr2data/aws-certification-prep/exercises/ex-002_SettingUpVpc.rst

 Default VPC
 -----------
-Even is you have just created your AWS account and haven't configured anything (other than the IAM user account you created in ex-001), you will still have a default VPC.
+Even is you have just created your AWS account and haven't configured anything (other than the IAM user account from ex-001), you will still have a default VPC.

-Let's take a look at the default VPC with the **describe-vpcs** command and using the **'--filter'** option to select only the default VPC.
+Let's take a look at the default VPC with the **describe-vpcs** command, adding the **'--filter'** option to select only the default VPC.

 .. code-block::